zeux/zeux.github.io/_posts/2023-06-30-efficient-jagged-arrays.md

 # Counting once

-The majority of inefficiencies all come from the fact that we aren't quite sure how long each per-vertex list of triangles should be; guessing this number up front can misfire, but given that the lists are not going to change in size after the adjacency computation is done, we can do much better by counting the list sizes *first*.
-Once that's done, we will be able to `reserve` each vector to the exact size that it needs.
+The majority of inefficiencies all come from the fact that we aren't quite sure how long each per-vertex list of triangles should be; guessing this number up front can misfire, but given that the lists are not going to change in size after the adjacency computation is done, we can do much better by counting the list sizes *first* in a separate pass.
+Once that's done, we will be able to `reserve` each vector to the exact size that it needs, and fill the lists as we did before.

 While we are here, we can also replace `std::vector` with a plain old array pointer that we allocate with `new` - after all, we're paying a substantial memory cost for each `std::vector` object since it needs to manage the `size` and `capacity` fields.